 All students in their final must submit a notice approved by their supervisor for the type of Research Project they are writing by the designated deadline.
 The notice should be submitted together with the Research Project Summary.
 The appropriate form may be found at Graduate School website.
-Please refer to the flow chart on p.
-75 for details about submission deadlines.
+Please refer to the Graduate School website and to the Procedures for the Examination of Research Projects in the Graduate School of Management for details about submission deadlines.

-Characteristics of Research Projects
+Types of Research Projects